Agecaf/EarScript/specification/specification.md

 ### Overview

 EarScript's machines contain **tables**, each is a 2 dimensional array of integers.
+Each of these integers is in a **cell**.
-Each table has a **pen**, which points at one position within the table.
+Each table has a **pen**, which points at one cell within the table.
-The machine also keeps track of which **table** is currently being used.
+The machine also keeps track of the **current table**, which is the table currently being used.
+The **current cell** is the cell under the pen of the current table.

 EarScript's code primarily has instructions to manipulate these tables, through movement of the pen, and manipulation of the numbers the pen points to.